IMS Logo

 2.1.3 Element Names

 Each element has a unique name, referred to as the tag name.
 XML is case-sensitive in its processing of tag names.
-The IMS Simple Sequencing XML Binding Specification adheres to the following tag name rules:
+The 1EdTech Simple Sequencing XML Binding Specification adheres to the following tag name rules:

 2.2 Document Type Definitions